Waresley / Wedreslei / Wereslai / Werisleg / Werisley

 INFORMATION

-Church/Chapel: Old Parish Church of St. James the Great [earlier St. Andrew's] [destroyed in 1724]
+Church / Chapel Name: Old Parish Church of St. James the Great [earlier St. Andrew's] [destroyed in 1724]

-Church Patron Saints: St. James the Greater [aka James the Great, James the Elder] [the earlier church had been originally dedicated to St. Andrew]
+Church Patron Saint(s): St. James the Greater [aka James the Great, James the Elder] [the earlier church had been originally dedicated to St. Andrew]

-Church Location: Waresley, Cambridgeshire SG19 3BS
+Church Address: Waresley, Cambridgeshire SG19 3BS

 Directions to Site: Located on the B1040, just S of the crossing with the B1046, 4 km NE of Gamlingay, SW of Cambridge